sciZer0/7/c/README.md

 > **Hand is Force, in other words: the thing by which Organism is pushing an object.**

-In each of the 3 cases,
+So,

 In Case #1, Organism, by its Hand, is pushing the 20 kg object during 30 seconds.<br>
 In Case #2, Organism, by its Hand, is pushing the 20 kg object during 30 seconds.<br>
 In Case #3, Organism, by its Hand, is pushing the 20 kg object during 30 seconds.<br>

+In each of the 3 cases,

+Organism, by its Hand, is pushing the 20 kg object during 30 seconds.<br>

 --